GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 To become a skilled functional plumber, it is necessary to understand the meaning of the bottomless crevasse of such magical words as functor, bifunctor, profunctor, applicative functor, invariant, contravariant, lens, Kleisli arrow, monad, and, save the Lord, comonad.
-All plumbing is usually checked for consistency with the corresponding algebraical laws mentioned above.
-Do the used functions commute?
+In theory, all plumbing should be checked for consistency with the corresponding algebraical laws mentioned above.
+Do the composed functions commute?
 Does the identity law hold?
 There is even some [advanced
 literature](https://github.com/BartoszMilewski/Publications/blob/master/TheDaoOfFP/DaoFP.pdf)
 on this topic that promises a path to the functional nirvana.